Sandman: Comics

+Hoffmann's short story has been the basis for multiple comics adaptations.
+Dino Battaglia produced an adaptation published as Olimpia in linus nr.
+62 in 1970.
+An album by Andrea Grosso Ciponte and Dacia Palmerino was published as Sandmann in 2014.
+Sandmann by Michael Mikolajczak and Jacek Piotrowski is a continuation of the story and was published in 2019.
+Der Sandmann by Vitali Konstantinov was also published in 2019.

 In Marvel Mystery Comics, the Sandman lives in the Land of Dreams, which is located in the Realm of Fairies within the potentially imaginary world of Nowhere.
 The Sandman ruled over the realm and would place a blanket over it every day.
 Those who grabbed a dream from the dream tree would have a dream based on whatever they grabbed from the tree and awaken again when the Sandman removed the blanket over his land.
 Anyone who did not grab a dream would end up in an eternal, dreamless sleep.

 Several fictional characters by the name of Sandman have appeared in comic books published by DC Comics.
 These include fantasy writer Neil Gaiman's 75-part comic book series called The Sandman for Vertigo Comics (an imprint of DC Comics).
 The original series ran from 1989 to 1996.
 It tells the story of Dream of the Endless, who rules over the world of dreams.
 He is an anthropomorphic personification of dreams known to various characters throughout the series as Morpheus, Oneiros, the Shaper of Form, Lord of the Dreaming, the Dream King, Dream-Sneak, the Cat of Dreams, Murphy, Kai'ckul, and Lord L'Zoril.
 He possesses three symbols of office: a helm, an amulet known as the Dreamstone, and a sand pouch.

 A comics adaption of the above-mentioned German TV show Unser Sandmännchen has also been published.
 Most notably on the back pages of FF Dabei focusing on Pittiplatsch and his friends.